 Downsize and evaluate storage space

-Many people trade-in for a tiny house because they want to focus on what really matters in life and eliminate the unnecessary elements that distract them from that.
+Many people trade in for a tiny house because they want to focus on what really matters in life and eliminate the unnecessary elements that distract them from that.
 When you’re designing your tiny house, an important tiny house design rule is to always consider that the less you bring into your home, the more you can do with it.
 Generally, investing in a tiny house is already considered “downsizing” one’s life, but to fully do so, you have to push yourself to get rid of the clutter and unnecessary items to build a comfortable home.
 Evaluating storage space in your tiny house design is crucial to creating a productive space, which is important with the limited square footage you’re working with.
-Before designating storage areas in your home, think about all the possessions you’ll need and then add a little extra space.
+Before designating storage areas in your home, think about all the possessions you’ll need, and then add a little extra space.
 Concealing your storage space will help keep the areas of your home open, organized, and stylish.
 You can get creative and hide your storage just about anywhere, from the floorboards to your seating area or under your bed.
-It is important that plenty of available storage options does not encourage you to collect and buy more items that don’t bring value to your home.
+It is important that plenty of available storage options do not encourage you to collect and buy more items that don’t bring value to your home.

 A quick tiny house consideration tip is to keep things clear above the waist.
 Typically the kitchen is an exception, but generally, it is advised to maintain the “clutter” below waist level throughout your tiny house.
 It allows more space for you to move throughout your home without your shoulders and arms running into things and gives the feeling of more open space.

 Avoid walls unless they’re portable